DataSQRL/datasqrl.github.io/docs/reference/concepts/data-layer.md

 ## Deploying a Data layer

 There is more work we need to do to get our data layer ready for production:

+14. Queue Optimization: To ensure smooth operations in production configure the queue for the expected workload.
+If high performance is required, use a schema (e.g. Avro) to encode the messages in the queue for faster serialization and smaller message size.

 14. Scale Testing and optimization: Conduct performance tests simulating real-world conditions, including varying levels of data volume, velocity, and complexity, to ensure the data layer can handle expected workloads.
 Identify and address potential bottlenecks, optimize processing and storage operations, and fine-tune configuration settings to achieve optimal performance and resource utilization.
 Perform load and stress tests to assess the layer's resilience under high loads and determine its breaking points.